-In order to adaptively improve performance of applications under various contention situations, we proposed a View-Oriented Transactional Memory (VOTM) paradigm [22] that seamlessly integrates the locking mechanism and transactional memory into the same programming model.
-VOTM is an extension of our previous work on View-Oriented Parallel Programming (VOPP) model [17,18,32] in the area of transactional memory.
+In order to adaptively improve performance of applications under various contention situations, we proposed a View-Oriented Transactional Memory (VOTM) paradigm [19] that seamlessly integrates the locking mechanism and transactional memory into the same programming model.
 In VOTM, shared data objects are partitioned into "views" by the programmer according to the memory access pattern of a program.
 The grain (size) and content of a view are decided by the programmer as part of the programming task, which is as easy as declaring a shared data structure or allocating a block of memory space.
 Each view can be dynamically created, merged, and destroyed.
 The most important property for views is that they do not intersect with each other.
 Before a view is accessed (read or written), it must be acquired; after the access of a view, it must be released.
 This data-centric model bundles concurrency control and data access together and therefore relieves the programmer from controlling concurrent data access directly with either locks or transactions.
-When a shared data (i.e. a view) is to be accessed, the programmer just simply uses acquire_view to inform the system that the corresponding view is going to be accessed.
+When a shared data (i.e. a view) is to be accessed, the programmer just simply uses acquire\view to inform the system that the corresponding view is going to be accessed.
 It is up to the system to decide whether the locking mechanism should be adopted or a transaction should be started for the concurrent access of the shared data.